This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Banana Liqueur: This is a liqueur made with bananas, vanilla extract, sugar, and alcohol.
-I used Drillaud Banana Liqueur because it has a tangy and bright flavor.
+Banana Liqueur: This is a liqueur made with bananas, distilled alcohol, water, and sugar, which are blended and infused to develop a sweet, fruity flavor.

 Bartending Tools